Filtered deformations of elliptic algebras: Filtered deformations

 The claims about the center can be further generalized.
 Consider an elliptic algebra of the form $B_{V,\Psi}:=\bigoplus_i \Hom(V,\Psi^i V)$, where $\Psi$ is an autoequivalence of $\coh(E)$ of the form $M\mapsto {\cal L}\otimes (\phi^{-1})^*M$ with $\deg({\cal L})>0$.
 If $\phi$ has finite order, so that $\Psi^d$ is twisting by a line bundle, then $B$ has a large center, namely the homogeneous coordinate ring of the quotient curve $E/\langle \phi\rangle$ relative to the norm of ${\cal L}$, with degrees multiplied by the order of $\phi$.
 When $\phi$ is a translation by a $d$-torsion point $q$, $E':=E/\langle \phi\rangle$ is again an elliptic curve, and thus its homogeneous coordinate ring has no derivations of negative degree.
 (Note that this could fail when $\phi$ is not a translation, since then $E'$ has genus 0.
 It would be interesting to understand the filtered deformations in such cases, but they fall outside the scope of the present work.)

-Let $E^{\prime +}$ be the $\G_m$-torsor associated to $E'$ and $N({\cal L})$, modified by pulling back the action of $\G_m$ through the $d$-th power map.
-(This is to correct for the fact that the degrees in $Z(B)$ are all multiples of $d$.)
+Let $E^{\prime +}$ be the $\G_m$-torsor associated to the norm line bundle $N_{E/E'}({\cal L})$ on $E'$, modified by pulling back the action of $\G_m$ through the $d$-th power map.
+(This is to correct for the fact that the degrees in $Z(B)$ are all multiples of $d$, and in particular the degree $dm$ elements are sections of $N_{E/E'}({\cal L})^m$.)
 Then $B$ is the ring of global sections of a corresponding sheaf of algebras ${\cal B}$ on $E^{\prime +}$.
 This sheaf is $\G_m$-equivariant in a somewhat complicated way, but the (geometric) fibers are again just matrix algebras.
 Indeed, the $\mu_d$-invariant subalgebra of ${\cal B}$ is the direct image of the endomorphism ring of a vector bundle on a $\G_m$-torsor over $E$, so is locally a matrix algebra over a cyclic degree $d$ cover of $E^{\prime +}$.
 Relative to this interpretation, the other congruence classes correspond to spaces of linear transformations which are semilinear w.r.to the appropriate power of $\phi$.
 We thus find that ${\cal B}$ is locally a matrix algebra over a {\em cyclic} algebra, and is thus an Azumaya algebra.

 It is then straightforward to extend the above arguments to show that $B$ has no negative derivations.
 We can actually extend this to the case that $\tau$ has infinite order, but this will require us to control derivations in finite characteristic, where the argument of Lemma \ref{lem:all_derivs_inner} can fail.
 Luckily, if we modify the conclusion somewhat, we obtain a result that holds in general.